-In the instant case, since, by the nature of the violation charged against the accused, the day of the commission of the violation is not known, the prescriptive period begins to run when the violation is discovered and the case was indorsed by the CIR for preliminary investigation to the DOJ on July 5, 2012.
+In the instant case, since, by the nature of the violation charged against the accused, the day of the commission of the violation is not known, the prescriptive period began to run when the violation was discovered and the case was indorsed by the CIR for preliminary investigation to the DOJ on July 5, 2012.
+DECISION CTA EB Crim.
+No. 115 (CTA Crim.
+Case No. O-941) People of the Philippines vs. Ziegfried Loo Tian Page 9 of 12